Question

 - Increase in data volume

-If there has been a large change in data at the source, such as a mass delete or mass record update this will result in an increase in changes to sync, and thus an increase in sync time.
+If there has been a large change in data at the source, such as a mass delete or mass record update, this will result in an increase in changes to sync, increasing the sync time.

-- following sync completion, search the dashboard logs with the valuerecords_modifed
+- following sync completion, search the dashboard logs with the value

 to verify if any tables have a large increase in thecount